How do I ensure I take my medication correctly?

 - Will I need to get a refill, or can I stop treatment when the bottle is empty and the medication is all gone?

 - Tell your healthcare provider if paying for prescription drugs is a problem.
 Your provider may be able to prescribe a generic medication or offer other suggestions to offset the cost of a drug.
 Generic drugs use the same active ingredients and are shown to work the same way in the body, but they can cost 30% to 80% less than their brand name counterparts.
 Generics also have the same risks and benefits.
+See also How can I get help if I can’t afford my prescription? for additional ways to save money on prescription drugs.

 - Set daily routines to take medication.
 Taking medication as part of your daily routine can increase the chance of medication adherence.
 It can be helpful to connect taking the medication with normal, daily activities such as eating meals or going to bed.
 You can also keep backup supplies of your medication at your workplace or in your briefcase or purse.
 If you keep medications in your briefcase or purse, however, it is important to keep them out of the reach of children as they can be harmful to them.